abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Actually, not any (associative) operation for combining elements makes for a monoid (it makes for a *semigroup*, which is also a thing, but that's a separate topic).
 To be a monoid, a set must feature what is called an *identity element* of the operation, a concept of which you are already familiar from both sets and categories --- it is an element that when combined with any other element gives back that same element (not the identity but the other one).
 Or simply $x • i = x$ and $i • x = x$ for any $x$.

-In the case of our color-mixing monoid the identity element is the white ball (or perhaps a transparent one, if we have one).
+In the case of our color-mixing monoid, the identity element is the white ball (or perhaps a transparent one, if we have one).

 ![The identity element of the color-mixing monoid](../03_monoid/balls_identity.svg)

 As you probably remember from the last chapter, functional composition is also associative and it also contains an identity element, so you might start suspecting that it forms a monoid in some way.
-This is indeed the case, but with one caveat, for which we will talk about later.
+This is indeed the case, but with one caveat, which we will talk about later.

 Basic monoids
 ===